 Secondly, her very attitude is indicative of her beliefs: That this was some kind of brawl over a dinner check or something.

 People wear masks, especially on the internet.
 A lot of people are friendly with this man and support him.
 They don’t believe me.
 I tell them that courts don’t hand out protection orders over nothing, but it matters not.
 I say he threatened, stalked, and harassed me, but he plays the victim, and I’m supposedly the hysterical, ranting woman who blew a couple of emails out of proportion.
-I have a three inch thick file on him.
-Measure three inches with your fingers, and then imagine what he might have had to do to engender that much copy.
+His file is three inches thick.

 “Women take online harassment more seriously not because we are hysterics, but because we reasonably have to.
 There is no gender equivalence in terms of the denigrating, hostile and sometimes exceedingly dangerous environmental effect that misogyny has, online or off.”